Fireworks, barbecues, and hot weather are some of our favorite things about Memorial Day, but for our dogs, they can be life-threatening.

 Not all dogs are swimmers!
 Never leave your pet unsupervised around a pool or lake.
 Introduce them to water gradually and, if they haven’t swum before, fit them with flotation devices when on boats.

-Unless specifically designed for animals, insect repellant and sunscreen can be toxic to pets.
-Be aware of the signs of toxic ingestion (listed by the ASPCA): drooling, vomiting, diarrhea, excessive thirst and lethargy.
+Unless specifically designed for animals, insect repellants and sunscreen can be toxic to pets.
+Be aware of the signs of toxic ingestion like drooling, vomiting, diarrhea, excessive thirst, and lethargy.
 DEET, a common insecticide, may also cause neurological problems in dogs.
 If you’re spraying, do it far from your dog.
+Consider protecting your dog from biting pests with natural bug repellant from The Animal Rescue Site store.

 According to the ASPCA, oils, candles, torches, and other citronella-based repellents are irritating to dogs.
 Inhalation can lead to respiratory illnesses such as pneumonia, and ingestion can harm your pet’s nervous system.
 If you run into them, be sure to keep them far from your pet.